meeshkabob/cognito-sandbox-2/README.md

 # First thing's first
-Fill in the poolId and clientId in login.component.ts
+Create a file `src/environments/environment.ts` based on the file `environment.sample.ts` in the same directory.

+Install nativescript.
+All that jazz.

 # Getting Started
 Requires the nativescript-cognito plugin (https://github.com/papmodern/nativescript-cognito)